IgniteUI/igniteui-docfx/en/components/general/ignite-ui-licensing.md

 Infragistics Ignite UI for Angular is available as a npm package and you can add it as a dependency to your project in a [`few easy steps using the Ignite  UI CLI`](./cli/step-by-step-guide-using-cli.md) or [using Ignite UI for Angular Schematics](./cli/step-by-step-guide-using-angular-schematics.md).
 Choosing this approach will not require configuring npm.
 By installing this package you will start using the [Ignite UI for Angular Trial version](https://www.infragistics.com/products/ignite-ui-angular) of the product.

 >[!NOTE]
 > What does it mean to start using a trial version?
-It means that you will be using a version of our product with a **Watermark** part of your web view.It doesn’t mean that you will be using the licensed package for a certain amount of time before it expires.
+It means that you will be using a version of our product with a **Watermark** part of your web view.
+It doesn’t mean that you will be using the licensed package for a certain amount of time before it expires.
 For example, for a month.

 Infragistics Ignite UI Dock Manager Web Component is available as a separate npm package and by installing it you will start using the [Ignite UI Dock Manager Web Component Trial version](https://www.infragistics.com/products/ignite-ui-angular) of the product.